How to quote a source

 Example of a quote:

-There are three main ways to introduce quotes in your essay or paper.
+There are three main ways to introduce quotes in your essay.
 Here are some examples:

 Introduce the author, followed by the quote: